The Schur multiplier of finite symplectic groups

+Our proof also relies on Deligne's non-residual finiteness theorem from \cite{De} and deep results of Putman in \cite{Pu1}, and shows that we can detect this $\Z/2\Z$ factor on $H_2(Sp(2g, \Z/32\Z))$ for $g \geq 4$, providing an explicit extension that detects this homology class.

-{\bf Acknowledgements.} We are indebted to Jean Barge, Nicolas Bergeron, Florian Deloup, Philippe Elbaz-Vincent, Richard Hain, Greg McShane, Gregor Masbaum, Alexander Rahm and Alan Reid for helpful discussions and suggestions.
-We are greatly indebted to the referee for pointing out a contradiction in the first version of this paper.
-This helped us to find an error in the initial statement and proof concerning the sharpness of Deligne's non-residual finiteness result.
+{\bf Acknowledgements.} We are thankful to Jean Barge, Nicolas Bergeron, Dave Benson, Will Cavendish, Florian Deloup, Philippe Elbaz-Vincent, Richard Hain, Greg McShane, Ivan Marin, Gregor Masbaum, Alexander Rahm and Alan Reid for helpful discussions and suggestions.
+We are grateful to Pierre Lochak and Andy Putman for their help in clarifying a number of technical points and improving the presentation and the referee for cleaning and symplifying our proof.